phoenixprojectsoftware/Aura-SE/README.md

 #### 2.0
 Aura 2.0 is coming soon.
 It will be included with ZAMNHLMP 2.6.
-Phoenix will announce the changes to not only Aura 2.0 but also ZAMNHLMP 2.6 soon.
+Phoenix will announce the changes to not only Aura 2.0 but also ZAMNHLMP 2.6 in the near future.